Forecast-it/handbook/how-we-work.md

 ## Self-organizing, independent teams called chapters

 Many books have been written about organizational structures.
-We seek to efficient and lean in our approach, meaning that we keep a very flat structure.
+We seek to be efficient and lean in our approach, meaning that we keep a very flat structure.
 This means a single chapter should be able to go from idea to deploy as independently as possible.
 This is where we try to emulate a living organism that is fully self-sustaining and capable of making autonumous decisions.

 ### Chaplains